emqx/emqx-docs/en_US/messaging/mqtt-shared-subscription.md

 :::

-## Try Shared Subscription with MQTTX Client
+## Try Shared Subscription with MQTTX Desktop

 The following procedure demonstrates how to form groups for multiple subscribers that can share the subscription to the same topic and how these subscribers will receive the messages from the shared subscription.

 In this demonstration, you can create one client connection `demo` as a publisher to publish messages to the topic `t/1`.
 Then, you can create 4 client connections as subscribers, such as `Subscriber1`, `Subscriber2`, `Subscriber3`, and `Subscriber4`.
 The subscribers can be divided into groups `a` and `b`, and both groups subscribe to the topic `t/1`.

-1. Start EMQX and MQTTX Client.
+1. Start EMQX and MQTTX Desktop.
 Click the **New Connection** to create a client connection as a publisher.

    - Enter `Demo` in the **Name** field.
    - Enter the localhost `127.0.0.1` in **Host** to use as an example in this demonstration.